 Families are encouraged to plan their vacations around the school vacation days.
-Family vacations should not be scheduled during the last two weeks of school due to end of year testing.
+Family vacations should not be scheduled during the last two weeks of school.

 Field Trips

 Each student is required to have the Student Information and Consent to Medical Care of a Minor on file in the office.
 Drivers will be provided with copies of these consent forms for each student riding in their vehicle.